Nano CO2 Regulator with Adjustable Pressure

 C: Needle valve adjuster; varies the CO2 dose.
 Turn anticlockwise to increase flow, clockwise to decrease flow.

-D: Needle valve output.
+D: Needle valve output (push-fit).

 E: Pressure adjuster knob (clockwise increase pressure, anticlockwise decrease pressure).